andifalk/container-kubernetes-security-workshop/2-container-security/labs/container_image_scanning.md

-# 🧪 Lab Series: Scanning Container Images Using Trivy
+# 🧪 Scanning Container Images Using Trivy

 ## 🎯 Objective

 Use Aqua Security's Trivy to scan container images for vulnerabilities, misconfigurations, and exposed secrets.

 ---